 “Thank you,” I replied weakly.
 I hung up the phone, closed my eyes, and hung my head, realizing that “next week” meant that the launch would not be occurring before the first (and biggest) promotion of my site.
 Instead of readers visiting (and hopefully bookmarking) my new website address (the one you’re visiting right now) they would be visiting my old Blogger website address that would soon be defunct.
 I felt discouraged and frustrated.
 And discouragement and frustration are all that is needed for me to start feeling defeated.

-But at this point it was time to make dinner, so I did my best to ignore the voices in my head telling me that I would be a failure as a writer and instead focus on my latest foul-up of the day, which was that I had forgotten to defrost the ingredients for tonight’s dinner.
-I silently thanked the dinner gods that there was one more frozen pizza left in the freezer, so I threw that in the oven while my husband and five-year-old daughter engaged in a lively Judo wrestling match on the living room floor.
+But at this point it was time to make dinner, so I did my best to ignore the voices in my head telling me that this was a disaster and instead focus on the fact that I had forgotten to defrost the ingredients for tonight’s dinner.
+I silently thanked the dinner gods that there was one more frozen pizza left in the freezer, so I threw that in the oven while my husband and daughter engaged in a lively Judo wrestling match on the living room floor.
 [July 2014 update: we no longer eat gluten or dairy, so I would have really been in a pickle if this had happened now that we're on our Paleo diet- no frozen pizzas to the rescue!]

 - Take a deep breath, and exhale slowly.
 If nothing else, you will at least be oxygenated when you start yelling.
 But you might be surprised at how a measured inhale and exhale will calm you down.
 (Incidentally, I had to walk away from the oven before inhaling, or I would have asphyxiated myself with smoke.)